 The proposed development is within the Niagara Peninsula Conservation Authority (NPCA) jurisdiction and the Welland River Watershed.
-Existing surface runoff from the site generally drains southwards and is conveyed to Grassy Brook Creek via existing roadside ditches along Montrose Road and Grassy Brook Road.
-Grassy Brook Creek merges with the Welland River at a confluence point east of the site and all existing stormwater flows from the subject lands ultimately outlet to the Niagara River.
+Existing surface runoff from the site generally drains northwards and is conveyed to Grassy Brook Creek via existing swales and roadside ditches along Montrose Road.
+Grassy Brook Creek merges with the Welland River at a confluence point northeast of the site and all existing stormwater flows from the subject lands ultimately outlet to the Niagara River.